 Dayton, Dundee Hills AVA

 Named after the Spanish word for shining light, Alumbra Cellars is owned and operated by Mexican-Americans, the first-generation children of immigrants.
 Winemaker Elena Rodriguez continues the viticultural traditions of her father, founder Baudelio Rodriguez Sr., who first planted a block of grapevines on this property outside of Dayton in 2005.
-You can find the small-batch wines at select locations from McMinnville to Portland, including Barrio at the Portland Mercado, or shop for bottles online with deals on cases.
+You can find the small-batch wines at select locations from McMinnville to Portland.
 Private appointments of the sustainable vineyard also available by appointment only.

 Salem, Willamette Valley AVA

 It’s hard to believe that just a decade ago Cória Estates winemaker Aurora Cória, a former public health worker, started her career in winemaking.
 Since then her wines have earned accolades both locally and nationally — as well as two silver awards at the International Women’s Wine Competition.
 Cória’s parents, Mexico-born Luis and Idaho-raised Janice, planted their first grapes here in 1999; now the vineyard features 17 distinct blocks and a tasting room that overlooks the valley.
-The dog-friendly property is currently reservation only, with curbside bottle pickup available by appointment and shipping offered to 38 U.S. states.
 Find the label at numerous markets and restaurants along the Willamette Valley and the Oregon Coast.

 Salem, Willamette Valley AVA